 5.1.3 Detecting regressions and limiting debugging

-passing unit test suite confirms that your code works and gives you the confidence to modify your existing code, either for refactoring or to add and modify new features.
+A passing unit test suite confirms that your code works and gives you the confidence to modify your existing code, either for refactoring or to add and modify new features.

 コードに手を加える際の自信は結局は調査工数の削減にもなるのではと思う。